ChainSafe/game-docs-v2/docs/v2.6/1_getting-started.md

 ## Install the Web3.Unity SDK via Unity Package Manager

-On the top bar in unity, navigate to Window → Package Manager → Press the plus button on the top left → Add via Git Url.
+On the top bar in unity, navigate to Window → Package Manager → Press the plus button on the top left → Add via Git URL.

 ![](assets/getting-started/package-manager-add-package.png)